lmaurits/BEASTling/docs/config.rst

 model sections
 --------------

 A BEASTling config file *must* include at least one model section, but it can contain several.
-Model sections are different from all other sections in that you must give each one a name.
+Model sections are different from almost all other sections in that you must give each one a name.
 A ``[model]`` section is invalid, but ``[model mymodel]`` will work.
 Suppose you want to perform an analysis using both cognate data and structural data, and you want to use different model settings for the different kinds of data (say different substitution models).
 You could have a ``[model cognate]`` section and a ``[model structure]`` section.
 You can have as many models as you like, as long as each one gets a unique name.

 Each model section *must* contain the following parameters, i.e. they are mandatory and BEASTling will refuse to work if you ommit them: